Herman Bliden (1878 – 1932) and Family

 Herman, Hillel Tewel, Bliden, was the son of Aron Itzah and Hannah Wolfson Blieden.
 On his passport application, it shows he was born in Zagare, Lithuania, but was living in Riga, Latvia, at the time he emigrated.

-Growing up, he lived on the family mill which was probably a sawmill since they liked to go floating on the logs down the river near their home.
+Growing up, he lived on the family mill which was probably a sawmill since the children liked to go floating on the logs down the river near their home.
 The mill and their home was probably in Wenden (Csis), Latvia, based on ship manifests of his brothers’ and mother’s arrival in the United States.

 When he emigrated to South Africa, he was married to Rachel Malka (Male) Lazarus, daughter of Moses and Reve Leah Lazurus.